 Routine control of common roundworms and tapeworms in dogs.
 The Beaphar One Dose Dog Wormer Treatment is suitable for dogs and puppies.

 Beaphar One Dose Small Dog Wormer is for the routine control of common roundworms and tapeworms in dogs.
 The tablets contain nitroscanate and are given with food, making them easy to administer.
-Beaphar One Dose Small Dog Wormer is suitable for dogs and puppies from 2 weeks of age and weighing up to 6kg puppies from 2 weeks of age and weighing up to 6kg.
+Beaphar One Dose Small Dog Wormer is suitable for dogs and puppies from 6 months of age and weighing up to 6kg puppies.

 For the routine control of common roundworms and tapeworms in dogs.
 This pack of Beaphar One Dose Dog Wormer contains two tablets and is suitable for dogs and puppies from 2 weeks of age and weighing 6–20kg.